Xendiz/docs-pub/api/trends/README.md

 Get custom trends report.
 * Date fields `from` and `to` must be in format `YYYY-MM-DD`

+**Difference between start and end should be lesser than one month**

 Query params

 | Name         | Type   | isRequired | Description   |